Table of Contents

-- Leverage the item up when possible. i.e use a sturdy stick under the corner of a rock to allow you to get a better grip and get it up a few inches.
+- Use a sturdy stick under the corner of a rock to allow you to get a better grip and get it up a few inches.

 - Get in as close as you can to the object you plan to lift.

 - Remember to take in a breath before you start and exhale as you tighten your pelvic floor and deep abdominals to brace your back.

 - To protect your neck, keep you tongue relaxed and resting at the roof of your mouth.

 - As soon as you move the heavy object, support your forearms on your legs as a transitional position.

 - Continue to push with your legs as you bring the object as close in to your body as you can safely do.

 - Use a sturdy resting point in moving the object when possible.

 - Avoid rotating your spine while holding the object.